scherepa/todo/README.md

 ## Possiable improvements

-* still need to clean input search for preventing injection(on front and back)
-* have not added front validation
+* add front validation and error handler
+* take js out of blade
 * preferable to install pusher or reverb and update on server side event(update/delete/create) via broadcast
 * bootstrap icons unfinished initializations
 * elastic search could help as search by %[searchString]% will not use any index even if to add
-* cache better on redis